 But the AirTag will be worthless when your luggage goes through the airport’s inner conveyor belt system.
 There typically aren’t enough iPhones nearby for the AirTag to work.
 But once your luggage is out of there, you’ll know exactly where it’s located.

 Want to grab a few now while you’re thinking about it?

 - Apple’s AirTags are ideal if you have an iPhone, Mac or iPad.

 - The Tile 2-pack is Android compatible and has a tracker for your luggage and one to slide into your wallet.

 THERE’S AN APP FOR THAT: 10 best travel apps to plan your next adventure

 2. Track flights the easy way

-Here’s a handy iPhone trick if you have a family member or friend picking you up from the airport.
-Send a text with the airline you’re flying and your flight number, such as “Southwest Airlines 1175.”
+Here’s a handy iPhone trick if a family member or friend picks you up from the airport.
+Send a text with your airline and flight number, such as “Southwest Airlines 1175.”

 The person can tap on the message to open a flight tracker.
 They can see the flight’s progress and estimated arrival time without searching for the flight online or on a tracking site.
 Easy!